 Let’s borrow another example from the OptinMonster about page.
 If you go over there, you’ll see a section on how OptinMonster’s popups interact with over one billion internet users every month.
-That’s one way build social proof: by letting your readers know that your company’s product/service is widely used and appreciated.
+That’s one way to build social proof: by letting your readers know that your company’s product/service is widely used and appreciated.

 Another example can be found on Backlinko.
 On their about page, founder Brian Dean includes a picture of him being interviewed at a content marketing conference.

-This is a great example of social proof, because it does a great job of convincing readers that Brian is an expert in his industry (making them more likely to end up subscribing to his newsletter in the opt-in form directly below).
+This is a great example of social proof because it does a great job of convincing readers that Brian is an expert in his industry (making them more likely to end up subscribing to his newsletter in the opt-in form directly below).

 3. You’re Not Incorporating a Visual Element

-Human brain processes visual content 60,000 times faster than text (HubSpot).
+The human brain processes visual content 60,000 times faster than text (HubSpot).

-Therefore, it makes sense to use visual content whenever it’s relevant—not only in your about page, but also in your blog posts and content marketing strategy.
+Therefore, it makes sense to use visual content whenever it’s relevant—not only in your about page but also in your blog posts and content marketing strategy.

-Brian’s about page, OptinMonster’s about page, Syed Balkhi’s about page all are great example of this.
+Brian’s about page, OptinMonster’s about page, Syed Balkhi’s about page all are a great example of this.
 Visitors who view the page are instantly drawn to the visual element (the picture), resulting in much better engagement levels.